coinbase/coinbase-wallet-sdk/client/ios/README.md

 ## License

-WalletSegue is available under the MIT license.
+CoinbaseWalletSDK is available under the MIT license.
 See the LICENSE file for more info.